jordanwatson/EcosystemStatusReports/SST/ReadMe.md

 The below example will illustrate the process that was undertaken for the full temporal extent of the CRW (Coral Reef Watch) SST dataset.
 I will illustrate for a single day but will also describe how to extend the process for the full temporal extent.

-The CRW dataset is available through multiple different ERDDAPs (I typically use the Coastwatch West Coast node because I have friends there that help me).
+The CRW dataset is available through multiple different ERDDAPs (I typically use the Coastwatch West Coast node).
 The CRW dataset is currently only available (as far as I know) with longitudes -180 to 180 (as opposed to 0 to 360) so we pull the data in two separate chunks, a positive and negative longitude pull.
 I am only downloading the CRW_SST column but there are other columns that may be of interest to others (e.g., sst anomaly and sea ice).
 For more information, visit the Coastwatch site (**https://coastwatch.pfeg.noaa.gov/erddap/griddap/NOAA_DHW.html**) or the Coral Reef Watch site (**https://coralreefwatch.noaa.gov/**).

 I am working on a combination of a lousy loaner laptop and a virtual machine that has a really small hard drive so I have had to partition these not-all-that-large datasets both temporally and spatially.
 I download each year into two separate files for both the negative and the positive longitudes, leading to four netCDF files for each year.
 Because of persistent computer problems, I implement the following code as a loop instead of using an apply or other cleaner coding solution.
 Thus, when the computer crashes, I at least don't loose my progress to date.